click-here/Awesome/README.md

 [Desktop Coral](http://www.donationcoder.com/software/mouser/other-windows-apps/desktopcoral) - "program designed to "reserve" some portion of your desktop which is shielded from maximized applications"

+[video-2-mp3](http://www.dcmembers.com/skwire/download/video-2-mp3/) - Easily get the audio from an MP3 if you'd rather not ffmpeg

 ## Data

 [US States](https://github.com/click-here/Awesome/blob/master/Data/50states.txt) - Sometimes you just need a clean list of the 50 states.